by Stephen Measure

 A and Barbie B,” Berryfield replied.

 me yet, Karla?”
-Berryfield asked, but Ortez just waived him off.
+Berryfield asked, but Ortez just waved him off.

 was looking from the gun to the glove to the body and back again.